BobStein/qiki-python/README.md

 Now if you want,
 your lex can connect to other lexes.
-Because of dirty tricks with qiki numbers, your sentences can use the words in any other lex.
+Because of dirty tricks with qiki numbers, the sentences in your lex can use the words in any other lex.

 If you want help making sense
-of your lex and your words
+of your lex and your words,
 the best part happens when you make it all public.
 Everyone's job, remember.
 You get to rate how we all do.

 Human opinions are messy.
 That's what we do.
-You may want tools to extract meaning from the mess of human opinion on your lex.
+You may want to use tools to extract meaning from the mess of human opinions in your lex.
-Or you may want to make and share tools.
+Or you may want to make and share tools that do that.

 To start, only geeky developer-y types will be able to create a lex.